The Pennebaker Writing Protocol: Science-Backed Expressive Journaling (Huberman-Approved)

 A powerful journaling protocol backed by over 200 studies shows that writing for just 15–30 minutes a day, four times, can measurably improve your mental and physical health.

-📌 TL;DR — What is the Pennebaker Writing Protocol?
+📌 TL;DR — The Pennebaker Writing Protocol

 The Pennebaker writing protocol is a specific journaling method for emotional healing backed by over 200 peer-reviewed studies.
 Unlike regular journaling, this protocol asks you to write about your deepest emotional experiences for 15-30 minutes across four sessions—and the results include measurable improvements in mental health, immune function, and physical wellbeing.